-More information regarding the U-Pass program can be found by visiting the Students’ Association office, Room A121, Main Building, Downtown Campus.
+More information regarding the U-Pass program can be found by visiting the Students’ Association office, Room A121, Heritage Tower, Downtown Campus.

 Fees for auditing a course are 50% of the tuition fee, and the full cost for the program and supplies fee and book rental fee (if applicable).
 Auditing students do not pay a Students' Association fee or registrarial fee and are ineligible for the health and dental plans and the U-Pass service.

 The challenge exam fee is 50% of the tuition fee of the course, plus a $25 administration fee.

 Students enrolled in an Open Entry/Open Exit online course may be granted a course extension.

 Course extensions must be requested from the Office of the Registrar a minimum of five business days before the course contract end date.
 Students are responsible for ensuring that a course extension does not exceed their allotted completion time period for their program.

 Costs for replacement or duplicates of items that are issued to you as a student of NorQuest College are listed below.

 A non-cancellation fee of $250 may be applied to a student's account due to non-attendance within the "add period" of the term or session.
 See Changes to Registration for further details.